skpadgett/PardotETL/README.md

 *Note, the process for the email object is different because you cannot query by a timeframe for all relevant emails in v4 of Pardot's API.
 For this, the code searches visitor_activity for all list_email_id's and the minimum email_id associated with it.
 From here an HTTP request for every single email_id is made.
 Once all the records have been collected, a file is uploaded to S3.
 The reason that the minimum email_id is collected is because the email metadata for any one list_email_id is identical across all email_id's (aka list_email_id has a many-to-1 relationship with email_id)*

+*Note, the process for the TagObject object is different because there are a massive number of records and the historical segmented export would take days.
+Instead, we loop through each specified "type" and write the results for those (as of 1/31/2022 - Email, Campaign, List)*

 # Deployment

 To deploy this to ECS in PROD: